lewtun/blog/_posts/2021-01-24-wknotes-pruning-transformers.md

 <p>There was just one hitch: the Google implementation is in <a href="https://github.com/google-research/uda/issues/8">Python2</a> and Tensorflow v1 🤮</p>
 <p><img src="/blog/images/copied_from_nb/my_icons/uda-python.png" alt=""></p>
 <p>Being allergic to both, we decided to see if we could reproduce the results from an open-source port to PyTorch.
 In hindsight, this turned out to be a foolish decision because now we were debugging against 3 frameworks!
 It was also a humbling lesson in not believing what is reported in some random repo you find on the internet 😉.</p>
-<p>So in the end, I bite the bullet and decided to run Google's implementation which unsurprisingly worked out of the box.{% fn 3 %} With just 10k steps and a few hours of training on a single GPU, UDA can indeed achieve &gt; 90% accuracy on IMBD:</p>
+<p>So in the end, I bit the bullet and decided to run Google's implementation which unsurprisingly worked out of the box.{% fn 3 %} With just 10k steps and a few hours of training on a single GPU, UDA can indeed achieve &gt; 90% accuracy on IMBD:</p>

 <pre><code>=== step 500 ===
 INFO:tensorflow:  eval_classify_loss = 0.3957828